-Stage I is a fairly small tumour of 7 cm or smaller that has not spread beyond the kidney.
+The tumour is fairly small, 7 cm or smaller, that has not spread beyond the kidney.

-Stage II is a tumour larger than 7 cm that has not spread beyond the kidney.
+The tumour is larger than 7 cm that has not spread beyond the kidney.

-Stage III is a tumour that has grown beyond the kidney (e.g., to the fatty tissue that surrounds the kidney) and/or cancer cells that have entered 1 lymph node or veins that drain the kidney.
+The tumour has grown beyond the kidney (e.g., to the fatty tissue that surrounds the kidney) and/or cancer cells have entered 1 lymph node or veins that drain the kidney.